 Inspect the garage floor

 Before you purchase your epoxy, the first thing you want to do is inspect the garage floor to make sure the concrete will accept a floor coating.
 Epoxy will not adhere to sealed or painted concrete.
 This also includes any cure and seal product that was applied to the concrete after it was poured.
-If you do have any of these, they will need to be removed by mechanical means such as grinding.
+If you do have a sealer of some type, it will need to be removed first by mechanical means such as grinding.

 Make note of any cracks, pitting, or spalling that needs to be repaired.
 Though epoxy is self-leveling, it will not fill-in cracks.
 If you have extensive cracks or repairs that need to be made, you may want to consider an optional garage floor covering such as interlocking tile or garage floor mats instead.

 For newly poured concrete, you need to let it cure for a minimum of 30 days for a typical 4” thick slab.
 Curing concrete is still releasing moisture and will cause the floor coating to delaminate if installed too early.

 The next step is to conduct a moisture test and inspect the garage floor for any signs of visible moisture.
 What you should be looking for are areas of damp concrete or efflorescence.